 Meeting People’s Emotional Needs

 The terms of the Facebook deal have not been disclosed.
-Instead, all we have to go on is a blog post from the people behind tbh.
+Instead, all we have to go on is a blog post [No Longer Available] from the people behind tbh.
 This explains, “While the last decade of the Internet has been focused on open communication, the next milestone will be around meeting people’s emotional needs.”